mauricekorf/CarefullyCausal/README.md

 Besides the additional explanation/interpretation, we can obtain a covariate balance table and covariate balance plots from the saved *output* object.
-Both are generated using the `cobalt` package.[^15] For dichotomous and multi-value exposures, the difference in means are reported.
+Both are generated using the `cobalt` package.[^15] For dichotomous and multicategorical exposures, the difference in means are reported.
 Here *“M.1.Un”* corresponds to the means in the treated group before adjusting, while *“M.0.Un* refers to the control group before adjusting.
 Similarly, *“M.1.Adj”* refers to the means in the treated